venkatadri-ch/IDS-SIEM-Integration-for-Intrusion-Detection/README.md

 ### STEP 12
 ## Install the snort app in Ubuntu virtual machine
 The installation process for snort varies depending on the oprating system,Given below is a general guide for installing snort in ubutu operating systems.
+ # Use this link to install snort manually in linux distributions https://github.com/venkatadri-ch/Snort-Installation/blob/main/README.md
 sudo apt-get update
 sudo apt-get upgrade -y
 sudo apt install snort